Learn to Knit part 3 : what are tension squares?

 The lilac yarn which is Bergere de France Lima, is a lightweight DK.
 The photo just shows a tension square stating aig 3.5 which is short for ‘aiguille’ meaning needle 3.5m.
 It also states 24m horizontally inside the base of the tension square which is short for 24 mailles which is french for stitches and 30r is shown vertically which is 30 rangees or rows.

 So hopefully now, you can see the use of spending the time prepping a tension square befor you start your next knitting project.
-For all your knitting yarns, pattern books, kits and tools, the-stitchery is now online or you can visit us in our lovely shop in Lewes, upstairs at the Riverside.
+For knitting yarns, pattern books, kits and tools, you can visit us in our lovely shop the-Stitchery in Lewes, upstairs at the Riverside.

 There are sometime offers online that aren’t available in-store – don’t forget you can buy online and collect from the-stitchery for free!
 Delivery is free with orders over £25.
 How good is that?